- Search for a Leaflet

 What if I give too much?

-Azithromycin is normally a safe drug.
-It is unlikely to cause any problems if you give an extra dose by mistake.
+Azithromycin is unlikely to cause any problems if you give an extra dose by mistake.

-If you think you may have given your child too much azithromycin, contact your doctor or local NHS services (111 in England and Scotland; 0845 46 47 in Wales).
+If you think you may have given your child too much azithromycin, contact your doctor or local NHS services (details at end of leaflet).
 Have the medicine container or packaging with you if you telephone for advice.

 Are there any possible side-effects?